Skip to content

 Key Takeaways

 • Model capability and execution reliability are different things.
-The strongest model in a terrible harness still crashes.
+A thoroughbred still needs a good saddle.

 • When things fail, check the harness first, then the model.
-Swapping models is the most expensive option.
+Swapping models is the most expensive option — and often it's not even a model problem.

 • Every failure is a signal: your harness has a structural defect.
 Find it, fix it.

 • Five defense layers: task specification, context provision, execution environment, verification feedback, state management.
-Check them systematically.
+Check them systematically, like a doctor ruling out the most common causes first.

 Further Reading